The Exit Locks You Need in Your Commercial Building: Panic vs. Fire

 On the other hand, you may want to have sensor releases on your doors that will detect when someone is approaching.
 For example, a building serving the physically disabled may want to ensure occupants are able to quickly exit the building when necessary.
 Sensors remove the need to physically push the panic bar by detecting when individuals are approaching the door from within the building, allowing for an easy means of egress.

-There are many factors to consider when selecting panic and fire-exit hardware for your building.
-One item of importance is that while panic locks and fire-exit locks can be life-saving measures, they will only work if properly installed.
+There are many factors to consider when selecting panic and fire exit hardware for your building.
+One item of importance is that while panic locks and fire exit locks can be life-saving measures, they will only work if properly installed.
 You don’t want to take any chances when it comes to your safety and security.
 That’s why it’s important to contact your trusted Vancouver locksmith to ensure proper installation of such locks.

-Harry’s, your Vancouver locksmith, can also answer any questions you have about which lock to place where.
+Harry’s Locksmith serves the Greater Vancouver, Portland Metro area and businesses along the Pacific Northwest I-5 corridor.
+We’re an established regional and community partner since 1949.
+Our locksmiths are experts in their field and can also answer any questions you have about which lock to place where.
 After all, locks aren’t one size fits all.

 We want to make sure that you are choosing the ones most appropriate for the safety and security of your occupants.
 That’s why we’ll customize your exit locks to best suit you and your commercial building.
 And remember, enhanced safety doesn’t have to mean compromised security.
 We’ll make sure you have the best of both worlds, so that you and your occupants feel safe, as well as secure.